mikeyyyzhao/SwiftyChrono/README.md

 chrono.parse(text: "you can do it tomorrow", refDate: refDate).map{ $0.text }
 // ["tomorrow"]

+/// specify strict language to fail if you do not want to match other languages.
+/// "Tu peux le faire demain" == "you can do it tomorrow",= chrono.parse(text: "Tu peux le faire demain", refDate: refDate).map{ $0.text }
+// ["demain"]
+Chrono.strictLanguage = .english
+chrono.parse(text: "Tu peux le faire demain", refDate: refDate).map{ $0.text }
+// []

 /// specify sixMinutesFixBefore1900 to true, if the date before 1900 is in your use case Chrono.sixMinutesFixBefore1900 = true